-The concentrations of the main oxides CaO and P_2O_5 in modern and fossil enamel vary by about 1 % (1 standard deviation; Table 1), although dentin and cement show

-- 15 larger concentration variations of up to 7.6 % (Tables 2, 3).
-Typically, fossil dentin and cement are more heterogeneous and have higher CaO and lower P_2O_5 contents than their modern counterparts (Fig. 3).
+The concentrations of the main oxides CaO and P2O5 in modern and fossil enamel vary by about 1 % (1 standard deviation; Table 1), although dentin and cement show larger concentration variations of up to 7.6 % (Tables 2, 3).
+Typically, fossil dentin and cement are more heterogeneous and have higher CaO and lower P2O5 contents than their modern counterparts (Fig. 3).
 In fossil samples dentin and cement have lower CaO and P_2O_5 contents than enamel (Fig. 3).
-Modern and fossil enamel have on average similar CaO and P_2O_5 contents.
-This is also reflected in the similar CaO/ P_2O_5 - ratio of modern and fossil enamel (1.28 ± 0.3 versus 1.31 ± 0.2, respectively; Table 1).
+Modern and fossil enamel have on average similar CaO and P2O5 contents.
+This is also reflected in the similar CaO/P2O5 ratio of modern and fossil enamel $(1.28 \pm 0.3 \text{ versus } 1.31 \pm 0.2,$ respectively; Table 1).
 Modern dentin and cement have lower and higher whereas fossil dentin and cement have always higher CaO/P2O5 ratios than enamel (Tables 2, 3).
 Figure 4 summarizes typical distribution patterns along profiles from the outside rim, across the EDJ into the dentin.
-Enamel thickness has been normalized to 1 in order to minimize the influence - of variable enamel thickness in different specimen.
-The concentration patterns of CaO and P_2O_5 across the enamel are flat and similar for all specimens, reflecting the small standard deviation of the average concentrations.
-The P_2O_5 contents in dentin and cement are systematically lower, but the CaO can be enriched or depleted relatively to the enamel (Fig. 4).
+Enamel thickness has been normalized to 1 in order to minimize the influence of variable enamel thickness in different specimens.
+The concentration patterns of CaO and P2O5 across the enamel are flat and similar for all specimens, reflecting the small standard deviation of the average concentrations.